Seattle safe consumption site advocates undeterred by federal ruling

 SEATTLE — A federal appeals court rejected a proposed safe consumption site in Philadelphia in a 2-1 ruling, saying it would violate a federal "crack house" statute on using buildings to make, sell or use a controlled substance.

-Jesse Rawlins of the Yes to SCS Coalition says safe drug consumption sites can be one way to reduce overdose deaths in King County.
+Jesse Rawlins of the Yes to SCS Coalition said safe drug consumption sites can be one way to reduce overdose deaths in King County.

-“I want to be very, very clear that supervised consumption services or safe consumption spaces, is not the panacea to addressing the overdose crisis,” Rawlins said.
+“I want to be very, very clear that supervised consumption services or safe consumption spaces, is not the panacea to addressing the overdose crisis,” said Rawlins.

-Rawlins says that allowing for safe consumption sites is a policy question, not a legal question.
+Rawlins said that allowing for safe consumption sites is a policy question, not a legal question.
 He called on local elected leaders to act.

 The City of Seattle has already allocated $1.4 million for a centralized site but proposals had been met with resistance.